Eva Cassirer

-Eva Cassirer (Berlin, 28 January 1920 – Calvià [Majorca, Spain], 19 September 2009) was a German philosopher, astronomer and art collector.
+Eva Cassirer (Berlin, 28 January 1920 – Calvià, Majorca, Spain, 19 September 2009) was a German philosopher, astronomer and art collector.
 She was an honorary professor at Technische Universität Berlin.
 She was awarded the honorary title Righteous Among the Nations in 2011.

-Life

-Georg Kolbe, Eva's Kopf, Bronze, 1922/23.
+Early life

-Born in Berlin, Cassirer was the daughter of the Jewish industrialist Alfred Cassirer and his wife Elisabeth Johanna Sotscheck (1887-1974); she was also the niece of Ernst Cassirer and Tilla Durieux.
+Born in Berlin, Cassirer was the daughter of the Jewish industrialist Alfred Cassirer and his wife Elisabeth Johanna (Hannah) Sotscheck (1887-1974); she was also the niece of Ernst Cassirer and Tilla Durieux.
 Her parents divorced a few years after Eva's birth and her mother married her second husband, Leo Blumenreich, in 1924.
 Eva, grew up with her mother and stepfather in a shared household in a villa in Berlin-Grunewald Wildpfad 28.
 Eva kept her birth name.
 As early as 1922/23, the sculptor Georg Kolbe created a bronze head of Eva Cassirer on behalf of her father.
 Her biological father died in 1932 and left, among other things, an art collection of oriental decorative arts and Islamic carpets, which he had loaned to the Museum of Islamic Art in Berlin; this loan was later converted into a donation by Eva Cassirer.